Wine Bottle and Crate Cake Tutorial

 - Cakes – I baked two sheet cakes (11 x 15 cm) Simple Moist Chocolate Cake Recipe.

-However, I highly recommend you use my Chocolate Cake perfect for carving instead because my simple moist cake can be a bit difficult to hand for carving.
-You will need two of these cakes. - One sheet cake makes the wine bottle and the second makes the crate.
-The recipe I used was soft so I had to use sufficient frosting to make a proper box shape.
+However, I highly recommend you use my Chocolate Cake perfect for carving instead, because my simple moist cake can be a bit difficult to hand for carving.
+You will need two of these cakes. - One sheet cake makes the wine bottle, and the second makes the crate.
+The recipe I used was soft, so I had to use sufficient frosting to make a proper box shape.

 - For the frosting, I used my recipe for cake decorators chocolate ganache.
 With the weather this hot, I prefer to use mostly ganache.
 However, I did fill the box with my Velvet American Buttercream.

-You will need two batches of ganache and almost one batch of buttercream frosting - or if you prefer you can use all ganache (4 batches of ganache) - Sugar Paste/ Fondant - I have used both my Marshmallow Fondant recipes for this cake.
+You will need two batches of ganache and almost one batch of buttercream frosting – or if you prefer, you can use all ganache (4 batches of ganache) - Sugar Paste/ Fondant – I used both my Marshmallow Fondant recipes for this cake.
 The box is made with my Best Homemade Marshmallow Fondant Recipe, you can see it was still quite sticky when I added the ivory color to half.
-I keep it soft so it won't dry out too fast in this hot weather.
+I keep it soft so it won’t dry out too fast in this hot weather.

 For the bottle, I used my Chocolate Marshmallow Fondant but dyed it black.